godinhojoao/dsa-studies/dsa-in-c/dynamicArray.md

   printArrayItems(numbers, currentArrayLength, "numbers");  // numbers: 10, 11.

-  // numbers[0] = 10; -> this could lead to an unexpected behavior writing on memory that is not "hold" by the pointer
+  // numbers[0] = 10; -> this could lead to an unexpected behavior writing on memory that is not "held" by the pointer

   // adding the 3rd item | capacity goes from 2 to 4
   pushToDynamicArray(&numbers, 12, &currentArrayLength, &currentArrayCapacity);